Matthew-Booth-Py/data-labeller/README.md

 1. **Upload documents** - Ingest documents from any source
 2. **Define schema** - Create document types and field definitions (use AI Field Assistant for suggestions)
 3. **Classify documents** - Assign document types manually or with AI assistance
+4. **Label data** - Use the Data Labeller to manually annotate documents or use AI Suggest to generate and approve annotations
-4. **Extract data** - Run structured extraction using LLM with your defined schema
+5. **Extract data** - Run structured extraction using LLM with your defined schema (standard, contextual retrieval, or retrieval-vision)
-5. **Deploy** - Save extraction configurations as versioned API endpoints for production use
+6. **Deploy** - Save extraction configurations as versioned API endpoints for production use

 ## Architecture (Current)